sufianadnan/PasswordGenerator/README.md

 This is a simple web application that generates random passwords.
 It provides a user-friendly interface to create secure passwords and allows you to copy them to your clipboard for easy use.

+## Preview

+You can view a live preview of this project [here](https://sufianadnan.github.io/PasswordGenerator/).

 ## Features

 - Generate random passwords with various character types.